TikTok, the War on Ukraine, and 10 Features That Make the App Vulnerable to Misinformation

 The Design of TikTok Makes Certain Media Manipulation Easy

-We have observed instances of mis- and disinformation across all the major social media platforms during the active crisis in Ukraine.
+We have observed instances of mis- and disinformation across all the major social media platforms during the in Ukraine.
 Shared social media features, such as the use of anonymity in usernames and the ease with which content can be reposted, can make it hard to trace a post to its source across many platforms.
 This sourcing becomes even more challenging during breaking news events, when the demand for on-the-ground updates outpaces the speed at which reliable, authoritative news sources can verify information.
 In this search for news, people turn to social media platforms to fill the gaps.

 TikTok, in particular, presents a unique challenge for viewers attempting to decipher fact from fiction, according to our research.
-Several features of TikTok's technological infrastructure and user culture make the platform particularly susceptible to hosting and spreading recontextualized media and other forms of viral misinformation.
+Several features of TikTok's technological infrastructure and user culture make the platform particularly susceptible to hosting and spreading and other forms of viral misinformation.

 1. On Tiktok, anyone can publish and republish any video, and stolen or reposted clips are displayed alongside original content.